 As telephones became more popular, interference between groups of copper wires started to become a problem.
 This eventually led to the creation of twisted pair cables, in which pairs of copper wire are twisted around each other.
 Each pair has a unique twist rate, which helps to prevent signals from getting mixed.
 Twisted pair cables are still in use today, and are still constructed of copper.
 Technological advances have allowed these cables to become ever faster and capable of spanning long distances, but the original premise behind twisted pair cables has not changed.

 Recently, fibre optic cable has been introduced as a superior alternative to copper.
-Fibre optic threads are composed of glass or plastic and carry rays of light over very long distances.
+Fibre optic cable cores are composed of glass or plastic and carry rays of light over very long distances.
 They are extremely quick and immune to electromagnetic interference.
-However, copper cables are still very much in use and will likely remain widely used, since they are functional and less expensive to install and maintain than fibre optic cables.
+However, copper data cables are still very much in use and will likely remain widely used, since they are functional and less expensive to install and maintain than fibre optic cables.

 Types of Computer Cables